davettt/list-manager/README.md

 4. Select which ones to add (or add all)
 5. Items from AI are marked with a ✨ icon

+### Using AI Features with Notes

+1. Open a note in the Notes tab
+2. Click "TLDR" to generate a summary of your note
+3. Click "Grammar" to check spelling and get writing suggestions
+4. Review the AI feedback in the modal dialog
+5. Copy feedback to clipboard or insert summaries into your note

-**Note**: AI features require an internet connection and will use your Claude API credits.
+**Note**: AI features require an internet connection and will use your API provider's credits.

 ## Data Management